neemzy/patchwork/README.md

 ## Bootstrap file

 Patchwork's main file is located at `app/bootstrap.php`.
 This file is included by `public/index.php` in order to bootstrap the Silex application, which the latter then runs.
-It is responsible to service and controller binding as well as some extra configuration, both of which you will most certainly find yourself tweaking when starting crafting your own app.
+It is responsible to service and controller binding as well as some extra configuration.

 Note that topics explained below are, for the most part, already pre-configured in the initial setup, and are detailed here for clarity purposes (helping you tweak them to suit your needs).